Vayansh/Facial_landmarks/README.md

-# Facial Landmarks detection Library
+# Facial Landmarks Detection Library

-An easy library to get real-time facial landmarks at normal fps(30 fps) and can be saved on your pc, all just by calling one function.
+An easy library to get real-time facial landmarks at normal fps (30 fps) and can be saved on your pc, all just by calling one function.
 # Function
 get_facial_landmarks(real_time = True,static_image_mode = False,
                          max_faces = 5,min_detection_confidence = 0.5,min_tracking_confidence = 0.5,